snjo/ClipboardTool/readme.md

 | \<red> \<black> etc.    | Predefined colors        |
 | \<[RTF code without]>   | Ex: \<nl> = \\nl         |

-When using normal RTF codes with a backslash, you must leave a space at the end of the tag.
+When using normal RTF codes with a backslash, you must leave a space or other separator at the end of the tag.

 *Example: "hello \\b world\\b0 " is OK, "hello \\bworld\\b0" is not.*
 <!-- If you're reading this as plain text, ignore \ before tags.
 Use <>, not \<> -->

 -----------------------------------------
 ### Colored text